HackTricks-wiki/hacktricks/cloud-security/aws-security.md

 #### Policy Permissions

 Are used to assign permissions.
-There are 2 types:&#x20;
+There are 2 types:

 * AWS managed policies (preconfigured by AWS)
 * Customer Managed Policies: Configured by you.
 You can create policies based on AWS managed policies (modifying one of them and creating your own), using the policy generator (a GUI view that helps you granting and denying permissions) or writing  your own..